 Coordinates: 44.04118, -71.52351

 My car was fine when I returned, and this parking area is frequently used for overnight parking.
-Like any parking area though, break-ins can occur, so don’t leave valuables in your car and make sure it is locked.
+However, like any parking area, break-ins can occur, so don’t leave valuables in your car and make sure it is locked.

 Regulations & Permits

 There are no permit requirements for this hike.
-Review the regulations for Backcountry camping below.
+However, review the regulations for Backcountry camping below.

 Camping & Water

 There are plenty of wilderness camping locations for backpackers.
-Organized camping locations can also be found at the locations below, but they are not directly on trail and vary in distance.
+Organized camping locations can also be found below, but they are not directly on the trail and vary in distance.
 As with all camping, please practice LNT principles.